udayvunnam/xng-breadcrumb/README.md

 </xng-breadcrumb>
 ```

-**i18n support**
+**i18n ability**

 - Usually, internationalization is achieved in Angular using libraries like ngx-translate or transloco.
-- These libraies provide a pipe to change text while language is changed.
+- These libraries provide a pipe to change text while language is changed.
-- With ngx-translate you can change language for breadcrumb label like below.
+- With ngx-translate you can change the language for breadcrumb text as shown below.

 ```html
 <xng-breadcrumb>